FAIR-Chem/fairchem/_sources/tutorials/advanced/embeddings.md

 plt.ylabel('Energy (eV)');
 ```

 Something is a little off in this equation of state, there is an unphysical bump in it.
 We now rerun this and get the embeddings.
-You simply call the `calc.embed` method.
+You simply set `calc.trainer._unwrapped_model.return_embedding = True`  and the calculator will return useful embeddings if possible (e.g. for GemNet-OC).
 We need a reference configuration to compare too.
 We choose a lattice constant of 3.63 angstroms and compute three different embeddings.

 ```{code-cell} ipython3
 a0 = 3.63